benoitvallon/computer-science-in-javascript/README.md

 # Data Structures in JavaScript

-This repository is part of a series of posts about data structures reimplemented in JavaScript that I made on my blog (link coming soon).
+This repository is part of a series of posts about data structures reimplemented in JavaScript that I made [on my blog](http://blog.benoitvallon.com).

 # About the #data-structures series